What is the Duty to pay California Child Support?

 In California, both parents have an equal duty to support their kids.

 (California Family Code section 3900.)
+Usually the custodial parent has higher expenses and requires payments from the other parent to meet the children’s needs.
+Clients need to know, “How much is child support in California?”
 The duty to support a child ends when the child reaches the age of 18 and is no longer a high school student, becomes self-supporting or reaches the age of 19 – whichever occurs first.
 (California Family Code section 3901.)
 When the parents are separated or not married, support can become an issue.

 How Much Is Child Support in California?

 A lot of times, parents can just agree on an amount.
 But when a party won’t pay or the parents can’t agree on how much, a court can step in and make an order.
 Courts calculate support using a formula known as the Statewide Uniform Guideline.
 (See California Family Code sections 4050 et seq.)
 The formula is fairly complex.
-(If you really want to review the formula, it can be found at California Family Code section 4055 here.)
+(It can be found at California Family Code section 4055 here.)

 Basically, the guideline considers the income of each party, the amount of time each parent spends caring for the child and certain deductions.
 These deductions can include health insurance premiums, mandatory retirement payments or job expenses.
 The formula also considers the taxes each party pays.

-The California Department of Child Support Services has an online application for calculating the amount of guideline child support.
+The California Department of Child Support Services has an online child support calculator application for figuring the amount of guideline child support.
 However, our experience is that the number is often inaccurate.
 It’s always smart to see an attorney to really know what the amount should be.
-But the link to the online calculator is here if you are curious.
+But the link to the online child support calculator is here if you are curious.

 Need help calculating guideline child support?